wein.plus

 Heinrich IV.

-The French King Henry IV (1553-1610), the first of the Bourbons, is considered a great connoisseur and was also a very special wine lover (in some sources he is called a "drunkard").
-There are countless stories about him, some of which are legendary, in connection with wine.
+The French King Henry IV (1553-1610), the first of the Bourbons, is considered a great connoisseur and was also a very special wine lover (some sources refer to him as a "drunkard").
+There are countless stories about him, some of them legendary, in connection with wine.
 Henry IV was baptised a Roman Catholic, but changed his faith several times.
 As King Henry of Navarre, he was a Huguenot (Protestant) leader.
-After protracted battles with the French Catholics, he was up for discussion as French king, but was not recognised by the Catholic League for the time being.
-He therefore converted to Catholicism once again and received abjuration (readmission) on 25 July 1593 in the Basilica of Saint-Denis.
-In this context, his saying "Paris is worth a mass" (Paris vaut bien une messe) has been handed down, but this was later put into his mouth by the Protestants.
-He also introduced the "Carabiniers du Roi", the predecessors of the musketeers, as the king's bodyguards.
-This was of no use to him himself, as he was assassinated by a Catholic fanatic (incidentally, this was the 18th assassination attempt made on him).
+After protracted battles with the French Catholics, he was up for discussion as French king, but was initially not recognised by the Catholic League.
+He therefore converted to Catholicism again and received abjuration (readmission) in the Basilica of Saint-Denis on 25 July 1593.

 Voices of our members